elunna/recipes/entres/summer roll bowls.md

 2. Make Ahead: Peanut sauce can be made 3 days ahead.
 Store in an airtight container and refrigerate.

 ### BOWLS
-1. In a medium pot over medium heat, cook sugar, vinegar, 1/2 teaspoon salt, and 2 tablespoons water, whisking frequently, until sugar is dissolved, about 2 minutes.
+1. In a medium pot over medium heat, cook sugar, vinegar, 1/2 tsp salt, and 2 tbsp water, whisking frequently, until sugar is dissolved, about 2 minutes.
 2. Add shrimp and bring to a simmer.
 Cook, stirring constantly, until shrimp turns pink and curls up, 2 to 3 minutes.
 Transfer shrimp mixture to a small bowl.
-3. Wipe out pot and fill halfway with water; season with remaining 1 tablespoon salt.
+3. Wipe out pot and fill halfway with water; season with remaining 1 tbsp salt.
 Bring to a boil and cook noodles, stirring occasionally, until tender, checking 2 minutes earlier than package directions.
 Drain, then rinse noodles under cold water.
 4. Transfer noodles to a medium bowl.
-Add 6 tablespoons nước chấm and toss to combine.
+Add 6 tbsp nước chấm and toss to combine.
 5. In a large bowl, toss lettuce, carrot, and cucumber with 1/2 cup nước chấm.
 6. Divide noodles among bowls.
 Nestle salad mixture alongside.
 Top with shrimp, avocado, herbs, and peanuts.
 Serve with peanut sauce alongside.
 7. Make Ahead: Shrimp and noodles can be cooked 2 days ahead.
 Store separately in airtight containers and refrigerate.